The Lamson Group

 - promptly respond to any request by you not to receive direct marketing material from us;

 - make sure your personal information is kept accurate and up to date and to properly dispose of any personal information which is no longer required by us; and

-- that, where appropriate, you can access and correct your personal information.
+- ensure that, where appropriate, you can access and correct your personal information.

 2. What is your Personal Information?

 The definitions we use are intended to also capture the definitions used in New Zealand (for example, “personal information” means information about an identifiable individual).

 3. What personal information do we collect and hold?

 We collect personal information in order to provide our services, to conduct our business and to improve customer service.
 The types of personal information we collect will depend on how you interact with us.
 Depending on the exact nature of our relationship with you, the personal information we may collect and hold include your name, age or birth date, current and previous addresses, phone numbers, facsimile numbers, email addresses, profession, preferences for using our website, occupation, job title, credit card information, bank account information, customer service issues or details of your credit worthiness and credit history.